Animals

 In Captivity: up to 27 years has been recorded

-Where do Great Gray Owls live?
+Where do Great Grey Owls live?

-Great Gray Owls prefer dense boreal and coniferous forests and woodlands.
+Great Grey Owls prefer dense boreal and coniferous forests and woodlands.
 They can be found in central Alaska and throughout most of Canada, extending into the northern Rockies; there is also a small population in Yosemite; also found in Asia and Europe.

-Are Gray Owls endangered?
+Are Grey Owls endangered?

-The great gray owl is listed as a species of "least concern" for wildlife conservation, although the Yosemite population is listed as Endangered under the CA Endangered Species Act.
+The great grey owl is listed as a species of "least concern" for wildlife conservation, although the Yosemite population is listed as Endangered under the CA Endangered Species Act.
 The bird is protected by the Migratory Bird Treaty Act.
 The biggest threat is habitat destruction, namely deforestation and timber harvesting.

 Join the CuriOdyssey Community